-A power of attorney is a legal document that gives someone you choose the power to act in your place.
+A power of attorney (POA) is a legal document that gives someone you choose the power to act in your place.
 In case you ever become mentally incapacitated, you'll need what are known as "durable" powers of attorney for medical care and finances.
-A durable power of attorney simply means that the document stays in effect if you become incapacitated and unable to handle matters on your own.
-(Ordinary, or "nondurable," powers of attorney automatically end if the person who makes them loses mental capacity.)
+"Durable" simply means that the document stays in effect if you become incapacitated and unable to handle matters on your own.
+(Ordinary or "nondurable" powers of attorney automatically end if the person who makes them loses mental capacity.)

 Taking the time to make these documents is well worth the small effort it will take.
 If you haven't made durable powers of attorney and something happens to you, your loved ones may have to go to court to get the authority to handle your affairs.

 To cover all of the issues that matter to you, you'll probably need two separate documents: one that addresses health care issues and another to take care of your finances.
 Fortunately, powers of attorney usually aren't difficult to prepare.

 A medical durable power of attorney is a type of health care directive—that is, a document that set out your wishes for health care if you are ever too ill or injured to speak for yourself.

 When you make a durable medical POA—more commonly called a "durable power of attorney for health care"—you name a trusted person to oversee your medical care and make health care decisions for you if you are unable to do so.
 Depending on where you live, the person you appoint may be called your "agent," "attorney-in-fact," "health care proxy," "health care surrogate," or something similar.

 Your health care agent will work with doctors and other health care providers to make sure you get the kind of medical care you wish to receive.
 When arranging your care, your agent is legally bound to follow your treatment preferences to the extent that the agent knows about them.

 To make your wishes clear, you can use a second type of health care directive—often called a health care declaration or living will—to provide written health care instructions to your agent and health care providers.